 "Stuff like this happens all the time, it's normal," Lily shouted.

-"Cassie?'
-Rose asked quietly.
+“NO NEED TO SHOUT, LIL,” Rosie yelled.
+“Cassie?” she asked me quietly.
 I nodded.
 "So, you're coming into my grade?"

 Yikes.
-Here come moment of approval or denial.
+Here comes the moment of approval or denial.

-Rose smirked.
-"You'll need to know some magic, we can skip all the frills and get down to the good stuff if you don't know anything.
+Rose shook her head and smirked.
+"Damn.
+Well, you'll need to know some magic, we can skip all the frills and get down to the good stuff if you don't know anything.
 Lil's dad got this place protected so we can use magic whenever we want.
 The boys are going to be all over you, it's best we start with some good old hexes and charms."

 "All over me?"
 I questioned.
 I glanced over to Lily, who was furiously flipping through a magazine.
 She stopped suddenly and held up the page.
 I grimaced.
-It was me, in a photo ad for Chanel No.3.
+It was me, in a photo ad for Chanel No.6.
 Ooh boy.
-I was hoping to leave that behind.
+I was hoping to leave that all behind.

 "I knew it!"
 Lily cried triumphantly.
 "You're a model, aren't you?
 I thought I recognized you, after all, you're gorgeous and I remember pretty faces."

-"Lily, you sound like a creeper," Rose interrupted but Lily plowed on.
+"Lily, you sound obsessed," Rose interrupted but Lily plowed on.